 If you think a loved one may be struggling with substance abuse, there are a number of signs you can look out for.

 If you suspect that someone you know is abusing drugs, you will notice significant alterations in their appearance.
 The hallmark signs of drug use include changes in a person’s eyes – you should pay close attention to the size of their pupils and whether they’re excessively over- or under-dilated.
-Bloodshot, red eyes are also tell tale signs.
+Bloodshot and red eyes are also telltale signs.

 Someone living with drug dependence will also look recognisably different in their skin.
 This includes having an unusual level of puffiness in their face and changes in their complexion that make them look either overly flushed or washed-out.
 Abusing drugs will often affect a person’s weight.
 Depending on the specific substance, a user will have their appetite either suppressed or accelerated – meaning they will experience drastic changes to their weight.